railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 	#.
 Then click on one of the buttons :guilabel:`Create Monthly Periods` or :menuselection:`Create 3
-		Months Periods` to create an appropriate set of periods for the fiscal year, as shown in the figure below. :guilabel:`Save` this.
+		Months Periods` to create an appropriate set of periods for the fiscal year, as shown in the figure :ref:`fig-deffisc`. :guilabel:`Save` this.

+.. _fig-deffisc:

 .. figure::  images/def_fiscal_year_tab.png
    :align: center

-   *Defining a fiscal year and the accounting periods within it.*
+   *Defining a fiscal year and the accounting periods within it*

 Click :menuselection:`Financial Management --> Charts --> Charts of Accounts` and then click :guilabel:`Open Charts` on the :menuselection:`Fiscal Year` that you've just created to see a